Managing Attendance Policy

 1.3 The University recognises that employees may be absent from work due to ill-health from time to time and acknowledges that absence not only has an effect on employees suffering from ill-health, but also on the overall performance of the University.
 It is therefore important that absence is managed effectively and that clear and supportive procedures are in place to support both employees and managers when required.

 1.4 This policy has been designed to provide a consistent framework for the management of attendance and promotes open communication as the most effective tool to ensure that the working environment supports, as far as possible, attendance at work.
 It provides outline procedural guidance for managing attendance and specific guidance is available on key stages via the links provided.
+Notwithstanding this, the University recognises that sometimes, due to the nature of an individual absence case, the procedures as outlined in this policy may need to be adapted to the individual circumstances.
+In such cases it is expected that this will be done in a sensible manner and a pragmatic approach taken to ensure the appropriate management of the case.
 Advice may also be sought from your local HR Team.

 2.1 The aims of this policy are to: